J-Shine/J-Shine.github.io/_posts/2020-03-10-custom-class.markdown

 </code></pre>

 We need to set variables private and make get and set functions to control those variables.
 Set variable private in order to protect from unexpected value and behavior.
+Below is the Miwok custom word class.

 <pre><code>
 package com.example.android.miwok;